The Bankrate promise

-Digital banking encompasses many different banking tools and trends, but one thing is certain: Digital banking is on the rise.
-Most Americans have used digital banking services in the past year, and more banks are offering new, innovative digital tools, from mobile apps to automated savings features.
+Digital banking encompasses various banking tools and trends, but one thing is certain: Digital banking is on the rise.
+Most Americans have used digital banking services in the past year, and more banks are offering new, innovative digital tools, from AI-powered budgeting to new ways to purchase everyday items.

-The rise of digital banking has coincided with a decline in the presence of traditional banks, which have faced a loss of 9 percent of all branches across the country in 2023, according to data from the Federal Deposit Insurance Corp.
+The rise of digital banking has coincided with a decline in the presence of traditional banks, which have faced a loss of more than 2,500 branches across the country in 2023, according to data from the Federal Deposit Insurance Corp.
 (FDIC).
 While traditional banks offer access to branches, digital banks — those offering only online and mobile banking services — often provide attractive yields and low (if any) bank fees.

 Here’s everything you need to know about digital banking trends in 2024 and how they compare to traditional banking statistics.

 - Digital banking continues to grow, with most Americans having used digital banking services in the past year.
 This trend coincides with a decline in traditional banking, with over 2,500 branches having closed across the country in 2023.

 - Innovations in digital banking, such as AI-powered budgeting tools and mobile payment platforms, are transforming the banking landscape.